surpher/pact-swift-examples/Pact-macOS-Example/README.md

 ## Run the tests in this example project

 1. `cmd + u`
 2. Pact contract JSON file will be written to `~/Library/Containers/au.com.pact-foundation.Pact-macOS-Example/Data/Documents`.
+Or `~/Documents` using Xcode 12???

 ## Setup for your own project